utdata/icj-class/sass/sass-03.md

   - `_content.scss`
 - We'll leave our variables in `new-styles.scss`, so the can continue to apply to all the other code that follows.
 - Go into `new-styles.scss` and copy/cut all the lines for base elements ... i.e. those not in the `.nav` and `.content`.
 Add those lines to `_base.scss`.
 - Go into `new-styles.scss` and copy/cut all the lines for the `.nav` calls.
-Note that these are inside a `.container` call, so you'll need to add that to `_nav.scss`, and the paste these .nav calls inside htat.
+Note that these are inside a `.container` call, so you'll need to add that to `_nav.scss`, and the paste these .nav calls inside that.
 - Do the same for all the `.content` calls into the `_content.scss` file.
 - Lastly, add @import calls into `new-styles.scss` for our partials.
 Each should be formulated like this: